Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Bubble Calendar

 A poster-sized calendar with a bubble to pop every day!
-Available at Amazon.com
+(Now discontinued, was sold through MOMA, Uncommon Goods, & Amazon).

+Reclaimed American Mahogony with Japanese-inspired joinery.
 Seat plates angle inward for comfort.
-Japanese-inspired joinery.

 All-felt stool